2005 Central African general election: Events and controversy

 An official list of candidates, including 11 of them and excluding only Patassé, was published by the election commission on January 26, following the agreement.

 Elections were also held to fill the 105 seats of the national assembly, whose members will serve five-year terms.
 Initially, 261 of 970 candidates were barred from running by the electoral commission on January 10, but on January 21 a court ruling permitted 219 of the 261 to run, bringing the number of candidates to 928.
-Bozizé's wife Monique was among the 709 candidates who were initially approved on January 10.
+Bozizé's wife, Monique Bozizé, was among the 709 candidates who were initially approved on January 10.

 The 2005 election marked the first time that the country's voters used a single ballot in each of the two polls, presidential and parliamentary, and an awareness campaign about this was launched on February 2, continuing until February 26.
 Previously, a multiple ballot system had been used in elections.
 Subsequently, the campaign for the elections began on the morning of February 26 and lasted until midnight on March 11.